Objectives and key results: Criticism

 OKRs were once typically set at the individual, team, and organization levels; however, most organizations no longer define OKRs for individual contributors as these OKRs tend to look like a task list and lead to conflating OKRs with performance reviews.
 The motivation for starting OKRs at the company, team, and individual levels was inspired by the 2014 Google Ventures Workshop Recording in which Rick Klau explains that OKRs exist at 3 levels.
 Subsequently, in November 2017, Klau clarified via twitter: “Skip individual OKRs altogether.
 Especially for younger, smaller companies.
 They’re redundant.
 Focus on company- and team-level OKRs.”
 Additionally, there is criticism that creating OKRs at multiple levels may cause too much of a waterfall approach, something that OKRs in many ways intend to avoid.

-Similar frameworks

-There is an overlap with other strategic planning frameworks like objectives, goals, strategies and measures (OGSM) and Hoshin Kanri's X-Matrix.
-OGSM, however, explicitly includes "strategy" as one of its components.

-In addition, OKRs overlap with other performance management frameworks, sitting somewhere between performance indicator (KPI) and balanced scorecard.